 The Retreat Village is a collection of nine villas owned by a Cretan couple who are looking forward to welcoming you to this beautiful part of Crete.
-More than a holiday – St George’s Retreat offers you the opportunity to truly experience all that Crete has to offer.
+More than a holiday – Saint George’s Retreat offers you the opportunity to truly experience all that Crete has to offer.

 It is an ideal holiday place for families and friends who would like to holiday together, but still maintain their own private space.
 The two 40m2 shared swimming pools together with a large BBQ area containing both a BBQ spit and traditional baking oven – are perfect for meeting and making new friends.

 The Retreat Village is situated high up on the slope of mountain “Drapanokefala”, on the outskirts of “Kokkino Chorio” village (Zorba the Greek was filmed here).
 It has an astonishing view over Souda Bay and the Aegean sea, and this explains the existence of the St’ George’s Retreat cave built by the German forces during the II WW, which is actually within the grounds of the complex.
 The property benefits from extensive cultivated gardens, olive trees and a large number of fruit trees, which the guests are free to taste.

 Almyrida is a resort located in the Apokoronas region of the northwest coast of the island of Crete, Greece.
 The village is approximately 25 kilometers from Chania, in Chania regional unit.
 Traditionally a fishing village Almyrida has a long beach that is popular with families.
 Wind surfers, kayaks, paddle boats and beach chairs can be rented on the beach.
 There are many hotels, rental rooms, taverns, bars, snack and cafe bars, gift shops, grocery stores and bakeries, all of which are open late into the night in the tourist season.
 Almyrida is famous for its delicious food, as well as for the shallow waters, ideal for children.